justinfrevert/kzg-polynomial-commitments/README.md

 # Polynomial Commitments

 Learning through implementation!

-Some notes:
-- Inspired by use cases of committing to arbitrary data
+Inspired by use cases of committing to arbitrary data.
+This includes only parts of the DL construction, and not the construction making use of Pedersen commitments.

 References:
 https://cacr.uwaterloo.ca/techreports/2010/cacr2010-10.pdf